benjaminmoon/benjaminmoon.github.io/_cv/2019-03-01-bristol-postdoc.md

 ---
-title: "Postdoctoral Research Associate"
+title: "Postdoctoral Senior Research Associate"
 start-date: 2019-03-01
 end-date: "present"
-position: "Postdoctoral Research Associate"
+position: "Postdoctoral Senior Research Associate"
 institution: "University of Bristol"
 ---
-I am a research associate at the University of Bristol on the NERC funded BETR project examining the recovery of tetrapods after the end-Permian extinction.
+I am a senior research associate at the University of Bristol on the NERC funded BETR project examining the recovery of tetrapods after the end-Permian extinction.

 At the end of the Permian Period (252 million years ago) there was the largest